Preparing Central Indiana youth for success in

 The goal of our College Readiness and Success Initiative is simple: to increase the number of 6th through 12th grade students in Marion County who are prepared to enroll and succeed in post-secondary education.

-However, there’s nothing simple about achieving that goal.
-According to projections, only 70 out of 100 Marion County 9th graders will complete high school.
-Perhaps worse still, only 23 of them will receive a post-secondary education by the age of 24.
+But there’s nothing simple about achieving that goal: according to projections, only 70 out of 100 Marion County 9th graders will complete high school.
+Perhaps worse, only 23 of them will receive a post-secondary education by the age of 24.
 The results of such an outcome are dire—both for the individuals directly involved and for the community at large.
 To meet the demands of our future economy, we must help our youth achieve a higher level of academic success.

 Helping Youth Reach Higher